springrain/zorm/README_en.md

 	fmt.Println("Total number:", page.TotalCount, "  List:", list)
 }

-//TestQueryMapSlice 08.Test query map list, used in scenarios where struct is not convenient, a record is a map object. func TestQueryMapSlice(t *testing.T) {
+//TestQueryMap 08.Test query map list, used in scenarios where struct is not convenient, a record is a map object. func TestQueryMap(t *testing.T) {
 	//Finder for constructing query.
 	finder := zorm.NewSelectFinder(demoStructTableName) // select * from t_demo